-Once a minute the scheduler checks for any scheduled task that should be starting.
+Twice a minute the scheduler checks for any scheduled tasks that should be starting.

 - Creates a task from the schedule

 - Subtracts 1 from django\q.Schedule.repeats

-- Sets the next run time if there are repeats left or if its negative.
+- Sets the next run time if there are repeats left or if it has a negative value.